danielfett/draft-dpop/main.md

 methods such as OAuth Mutual TLS [@RFC8705] or OAuth Token Binding [@I-D.ietf-oauth-token-binding] (see also (#Token_Replay) and (#request_integrity)).
-TLS-based mechanisms can leverage a tight integration between the TLS layer and the application layer to achieve a very high level of message integrity with respect to the transport layer to which the token is bound and replay protection in general.
+TLS-based mechanisms can leverage a tight integration between the TLS layer and the application layer to achieve strong message integrity, authenticity, and replay protection.

 ## DPoP Proof Replay {#Token_Replay}